sebaslh12/sebaslh12/README.md

 ## Hi there 👋, I'm Sebastian Lozano Herrera

-🎯 Full Stack Software Engineer
-With over 8 years of experience crafting user-centric applications and innovative solutions, I specialize in building efficient, transparent, and maintainable codebases.
-My passion for technology drives me to constantly innovate and mentor others in the field.
+Full Stack Software Engineer with 8+ years of experience delivering scalable, user-focused software solutions from concept to production.
+Proven track record of leading technical initiatives, driving architectural decisions, and successfully executing complex projects across cross-functional teams.
+Passionate about building maintainable, high-quality systems with an emphasis on performance, transparency, and long-term sustainability.
+Experienced in mentoring developers, fostering engineering best practices, and aligning technical execution with business objectives.

 ## 💻 Technologies & Expertise